 - There are mistakes on the explanation of medical benefits from your health plan.

 - You receive a notice from the IRS that someone used your Social Security Number.

 - You see unwarranted collection notices on your credit report.

 If You Are a Victim of Identity Theft

 The Federal Trade Commission’s website has detailed information about what to do if you discover someone is using your personal information to open new accounts, make purchases, or get a tax refund.
 Here are the first four steps you need to take.

 - Contact the companies where you think the fraud has occurred.
 Ask them to freeze your account and change your login information.

 - Contact the three credit bureaus to get a copy of your credit report and request a fraud alert be placed on your reports.

-- Report the identity theft to the Federal Trade Commission to create an Identity Theft Affidavit that provides the information law enforcement, businesses, and creditors need to assist you in correcting the damage done by the identity thief.
+- Report the identity theft to the Federal Trade Commission and create an Identity Theft Affidavit that provides the information law enforcement, businesses, and creditors need to assist you in correcting the damage done by the identity thief.

 - File a report with your local police department.